 Sod’s law takes no prisoners.
 Their love organs thwack into action.
 They are hopeless, rendered subordinate to the whims of fancy.
 Turbulence and extravagance, ecstasy and fantasy, drunken feuds and bloodied knuckles – these are the things they enjoy watching on television.
 They love, they fuck, they do it all and with each other.
 They sleep nose to nose or brow to brow, depending on the day of the week.
 They are organised in their love.
 Regular passion is not enough.

-Reveries is the debut novel from British author Bruno Cooke.
-It deals with many of the struggles of youth: loneliness, shame, growing pains, diarrhoea.
+It deals with many of the struggles of youth: loneliness, shame, growing pains, and diarrhoea.
 It is also about the things which bring us together as adults, and tear us apart.
 Love, heat, passion.
 Addiction and self-loathing.
-Masturbation.
+Masturbation – yes.
 A son runs away and a father disappears, leaving mother and sister screaming at each other in an amphitheatre.
-Dotted with fairytale elements and dollops of lewd British humour, this book will remind you of the importance of family, belly laughs and, ultimately, love.
-(It is also quite silly.)
+It is dotted with fairytale elements and dollops of lewd British humour, and will hopefully make you think of family, laugh with your belly, and be moved.

 Read a full review here.
 What others have to say about it: